esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 - save your transcription, it will save it as .exb

 #### export:
-you can export the transcription to various formats to e.g. view it in a texteditor. try the CHAT export.
+you can export the transcription to various formats to e.g. view it in a texteditor. try the CHAT export. for further explanation see section on export [here.][2]

 ![][image-8]